smokeyfeet/smokeyfeet-site/content/about.md

 class venue.
 The Theater has a playful atmosphere and a big hall for dancing.
 The party will be spread out over two levels.
 The ground floor is the relaxing area where the registration desk and cozy café are located.
 Upstairs is the main ballroom with a wooden floor and amazing high ceiling!
-Since the venue is located in the heart of Diemen, restaurants, supermarkets and an ATM are at walking distance.
+The venue is located in the heart of Diemen and thus restaurants, supermarkets and an ATM are within walking distance.

 The venue for our Thursday and Monday will be announced as soon as possible.